 We collect personal information from you, for example when you:

-Our website use ‘cookie’ technology.
-A cookie is a little piece of text that our server places on your devices when you visit any of our our websites or apps.
+Our websites use ‘cookie’ technology.
+A cookie is a little piece of text that our server places on your devices when you visit any of our websites or apps.
 They help us make the site work better for you.